August Wilson: Post–Black Arts Movement

-Although Wilson's work is not formally recognized within the literary canon of the Black Arts Movement, he was certainly a product of its mission, helping to co-found the Black Horizon Theatre in his hometown of Pittsburgh in 1968.
+Although Wilson's work is not formally recognized within the literary canon of the Black Arts Movement, he was certainly a product of its mission, co-founding the Black Horizon Theatre in his hometown of Pittsburgh in 1968.
 Situated in Pittsburgh's Hill District, a historically and predominantly Black neighborhood, the Black Horizon Theatre became a cultural hub of Black creativity and community building.
 As a playwright of what is considered the Post–Black Arts Movement, Wilson inherited the spirit of BAM, producing plays that celebrated the history and poetic sensibilities of Black people.
 His iconic Century Cycle successfully tracked and synthesized the experiences of Black America in the 20th century, using each historical decade, from 1904 to 1997, to document the physical, emotional, mental, and political strivings of Black life in the wake of emancipation.

 Wilson's best-known plays are Fences (1985) (which won a Pulitzer Prize and a Tony Award), The Piano Lesson (1990) (a Pulitzer Prize and the New York Drama Critics' Circle Award), Ma Rainey's Black Bottom, and Joe Turner's Come and Gone.

 Wilson stated that he was most influenced by "the four Bs": blues music, the Argentine writer and poet Jorge Luis Borges, the playwright Amiri Baraka and the painter Romare Bearden.
 He went on to add writers Ed Bullins and James Baldwin to the list.
 He noted:

 From Borges, those wonderful gaucho stories from which I learned that you can be specific as to a time and place and culture and still have the work resonate with the universal themes of love, honor, duty, betrayal, etc. From Amiri Baraka, I learned that all art is political, although I don't write political plays.
 From Romare Bearden I learned that the fullness and richness of everyday life can be rendered without compromise or sentimentality.

 He valued Bullins and Baldwin for their honest representations of everyday life.

 Like Bearden, Wilson worked with collage techniques in writing: "I try to make my plays the equal of his canvases.
 In creating plays I often use the image of a stewing pot in which I toss various things that I'm going to make use of—a black cat, a garden, a bicycle, a man with a scar on his face, a pregnant woman, a man with a gun."
+The central male character in Bearden's Mill Hand’s Lunch Bucket inspired the character of Herald Loomis in Joe Turner's Come and Gone.
 On the meaning of his work, Wilson stated:

 I once wrote this short story called "The Best Blues Singer in the World", and it went like this—"The streets that Balboa walked were his own private ocean, and Balboa was drowning."
 End of story.
 That says it all.
 Nothing else to say.
 I've been rewriting that same story over and over again.
 All my plays are rewriting that same story.